Wants vs needs — understanding ourselves better

 High Want / High Need

 The top right quadrant represents the ideal scenario.
 This is the most powerful quadrant.
 When our wants and needs are aligned, we have high motivation to pursue such desires or prioritize for such items.
-The key is assessing if our wants are truly our needs.
+While it sound like utopia, we have to be careful.
 Often we can, disguise wants as needs and can trick ourselves into justifying these.
+It’s important therefore to assess if our wants are truly our needs.

 The key to resolving this quadrant is to ‘look before you leap’.
 Having wants and needs in alignment is the ideal and most efficient scenario but it pays to just double-check before pursuing with vigor.